cleaversolutions/hh/returns.md

 Within the US 48, we accept free returns for 30 days after receiving your order.

-* To be eligible for a return, your item must be in**like-new condition & in the original packaging and utilize our provided RMA shipping label**.
+* To be eligible for a return, your item must be in&nbsp;**like-new condition & in the original packaging and utilize our provided RMA shipping label**.
 If any of these conditions aren't met, we unfortunately cannot receive your return as everything is automated and standardized for exact packaging.
 If anything is incorrect, the product is discarded. &nbsp;

 To complete your return, simply click the “Return your Higher Hangers” link at the bottom of your order confirmation email.
 We will process a return merchandise authorization (RMA) and provide you with a return return shipping label which **will need postage applied, paid for by the customer, similiar to Amazon and most online merchants**.
 The return label will be emailed to you within 2 business days of request.
 Simply attach our provided label to your original packaging and take it to a FedEx, USPS, or UPS location for return postage.
 You must ship the return within 7 days of receiving your return shipping label or be subject to a 25% restocking fee.